Connects: Victoria to Part Hardy, BC

 Miles from Victoria (V) shown.

-- V 0 VICTORIA (pop.
-82,653) British Columbia's Capital city and a major tourist destination.
-Visitor Information: or stop by the visitor centre at 812 Wharf Street, overlooking the Inner Harbor; phone 250-953-2033.
+V 0 VICTORIA (pop.
+82,653) British Columbia’s Capital city and a major tourist destination.
+Visitor Information: or stop by the visitor centre at 812 Wharf St., overlooking the Inner Harbor; phone 250-953-2033.
 Attractions include the Legislative Buildings and the Royal British Columbia Museum.
-Have tea at the Fairmont Empress (very popular, reserve in advance), overlooking Victoria’s Inner Harbor.
+Have tea at the Fairmont Empress (pictured at right), a very popular event so book in advance.
+Walk around Victoria’s scenic Inner Harbor.

 Freeway portions of highway have both exit ramps and traffic lights controlling 3-way and 4-way stops at junctions.